ruuda/noblit/docs/files.md

 # Files

 *Vaporware warning: much of the content below is hypothetical.
-In particular, Noblit does not yet keep a journal.*
+Currently Noblit does not persist anything to disk at all.*

 Noblit stores thee kinds of data on disk:

- * [The *journal*](#the-journal) (sometimes called *write-ahead log*) of new datoms.
+ * [The *heap*](#the-heap) of large values (integers larger than 62 bits, and byte strings longer than 7 bytes).
  * [The *indexes*](#the-indexes) that store datoms in sorted order.
- * [The *heap*](#the-heap) of large values (integers larger than 62 bits, and byte strings longer than 7 bytes).
+ * [The *head*](#the-head) with the most recent tree roots, and id counters.

-## The Journal
+## Accretion

 Because Noblit is an append-only database, transactions only add new datoms.
-These new datoms are appended to the journal.
+Datoms are only stored in indexes (the indexes are *covering*), but they may reference large values on the heap.
+The indexes are persistent data structures, in the sense that data is immutable once written, but we can construct a new index that shares most of its nodes with a previous version.
+Indexes are trees that consist of nodes.
+The index file is an append-only collection of nodes.
+The head points to the latest roots of the index trees, and it stores the counters for allocating entity ids.
+The head is the only part of Noblit that is updated in place, the other files are append-only.

 Committing a transaction is a three-stage process:

  1. Append any new large values to the heap file, and sync the heap.
- 2. Append new datoms at the end of the journal, and sync the journal.
+ 2. Add datoms to the indexes.
+This produces one or more new tree nodes per index.
+Append the new nodes to the index file, and sync it.
- 3. Update the journal size in the journal header, and sync the header.
+ 3. Write the new head, and sync it.

-The final header update ensures commits are atomic.
-When replaying the journal, only as many datoms as the header indicates are restored.
-If the header was not updated, the journal will have trailing data that is discarded.
-The heap may have trailing data as well.
-If the header was updated, then all referenced datoms will have been stored.
+By making the head update atomic, the entire transaction becomes atomic.
+If the commit fails at some point before the new head is written, the old head is still valid, and it points to valid data.
+New data may have been appended, but that data is not yet referenced.

 ## The Indexes